brooklynrail/brooklynrail-platform/content/events/2020/07/susan-aberth-with-ann-mccoy.md

       Art,the San Francisco Museum of Modern Art, and the Whitney Museum of American Art, among others.
 She is known for her large scale drawings, sculpture, and work with projection
+poets:
+  - person: rodrigo-toscano
+    event_bio: Rodrigo Toscano’s poetry has appeared in Voices Without Borders, Diasporic Avant Gardes, and Imagined Theatres, among others.
+He is an advocate for environmental & labor justice, health & safety culture, and immigrant worker rights.
+His newest book of poetry is "In Range".
 date: 2020-07-15 13:00:00 -0500
 end_date: 2020-07-15 14:00:00 -0500
 series: 86